Regimes of the lateral van der Waals force in the presence of dielectrics

 for $z>0$.
 These solutions are in agreement with those in Ref. \cite{Jackson-Electrodynamics-1998}.
 In the same way, one can obtain the solution for $G^{(1)}\left(\textbf{r},\textbf{r}^{\prime}\right)$ performing the inverse Fourier transformation,

 with ${\cal G}^{(1)}$ given by Eqs. \eqref{eq:sol-g1}-\eqref{eq:p}.

-It is important to remark that, the approximate solution for $G$ [Eq. \eqref{eq:g-coordenadas}] becomes increasingly better as $a/z^\prime\ll 1$.
+It is important to remark that the approximate solution for $G$ [Eq. \eqref{eq:g-coordenadas}, with $\eta=1$] becomes increasingly better as $a/z^\prime\ll 1$.
 Besides this, all the perturbative process to obtain Eqs. \eqref{eq:sol-g1}-\eqref{eq:p} is done in terms of the parameter $a/z^\prime$, so that no derivatives of $h$ appear in these equations.
-In other words, no demand on the smoothness of the interface $z=h({\bf r}_{||})$ is necessary, which means that the solution is valid beyond the PFA \cite{Clinton-PRB-1985,Nogueira-PRA-2021}.
+This means that no demand on the smoothness of the interface $z=h({\bf r}_{||})$ is necessary, and thus the approach presented here is valid beyond the PFA \cite{Clinton-PRB-1985,Nogueira-PRA-2021}.